ministryofjustice/hmpps-spring-boot-sqs/README.md

 ### Queue Admin Endpoints

-When messages fail to be processed by the main queue they are sent to the Dead Letter Queue (DLQ).
+When SQS messages fail to be processed by the main queue they are sent to the Dead Letter Queue (DLQ).
 We then find ourselves in one of the following scenarios:

 * The failure was transient and a retry will allow the message to be processed
 * The failure was due to an unrecoverable error and we want to discard the message

-Class `HmppsQueueResource` provides endpoints to retry or purge all messages on a DLQ.
+Class `HmppsQueueResource` provides endpoints to retry and purge messages on a DLQ.

+For transient errors we would typically create a Kubernetes Cronjob to automatically retry all DLQ messages.
+The Cronjob should be configured to run before [an alert triggers for the age of the DLQ message](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/09-prometheus-sqs-sns.yaml#L13) - typically every 10 minutes.

+Unrecoverable errors should be 'fixed' such that they no longer fail and are not sent to the DLQ.
+In the meantime these can be removed by purging the DLQ to prevent the alert from firing.

 #### Securing Endpoints